its-hmny/M-and-M/contributing.md

 ! work in progress !
 # Client
-## Creator
+## Adding new components
+Here's some help if you need to add a new component.
+### Adding the component (across all views)
+- add component file in common/elements
+- add component export in common/index
-### How to add new Settings for a component
+### Adding new Settings (Creator component) for a component
-- add component file in Creator/Settings
+- add component settings file in Creator/Settings
-- add component export in Creator/Settings/index
+- add component settings export in Creator/Settings/index
 - add default style name AND style name content in Creator/stores/styles.js: in createStore,
     1. include id in styleIds
     2. include content in styles